43 Father's Day Trivia Questions [With Answers]

 Answer: 1910.
 The first observance was held on June 19, 1910, in Spokane, Washington, the month of Sonora Dodd’s father’s birthday.

-The trap here is the round number.
-People split between 1900 and 1920 and call it “early 1900s.”
+Round numbers do the damage here.
+Guesses split between 1900 and 1920, and a lot of players just shrug and say “early 1900s.”
 The exact year is 1910, sixty-two years before Father’s Day became a federal holiday.
-The first observance happened at a YMCA in Spokane.
+That first observance happened at a YMCA in Spokane.

 2. Who is credited with proposing Father’s Day?
 (Easy)